Basis-Theory/basistheory-android/docs/CardNumberElement.md

 # CardNumberElement

 The `CardNumberElement` can be used to securely collect credit card numbers within your app.
-This element will render a text input within your view to accept the card number entered by your end users.
+This element will render a text input within your view to accept a card number entered by your end users.

 This element was designed to be used in conjunction with the [CardExpirationDateElement](/docs/CardExpirationDateElement.md)